 All such visa holders should immediately confirm whether they are subject to the Federal Bank Account Reporting (FBAR) rule by reviewing the IRS guidance on this topic.
 Although this rule has existed for several years, reporting by certain non-U.S. citizens has been suspended for calendar years 2009 and earlier, making 2010 the first year the requirement is unavoidably in place.
 The deadline for filing for calendar year 2010 is June 30, 2011.

-FAQs about foreign bank accounts are here.Fermilab’s Visa Office and Finance Section are not tax specialists.
+Further information about FBAR is here.Fermilab’s Visa Office and Finance Section are not tax specialists.
 We therefore do not have the expertise to give tax advice on this issue, nor tell you whether you are subject to this reporting requirement.
 If you have specific questions about your situation, please consult with an experienced tax advisor.